Bread80/GreenHAL/README.md

 * GreenHALTests.txt - Results of the same tests run against the GreenHAL design.
 * DIPDapter (folder) - The design for an adapter PCB between the -DIP variant of the chip and the Amstrad HAL socket.

-==Chip Programming with a Dev Board
+## Chip Programming with a Dev Board
 1) Open the appropriate .gp6 file with the Go COnfigure software
 2) Insert the chip (and adapter if needed) into the Dev Board.
 3) Plug the Dev Board into your computer (via USB).